Title VI Information and Resources

 Future Training Requirements

-On or about July 1, 2025, a training model created by the Ohio Department of Higher Education will be available to all institution administration, faculty and staff, which will teach on how to respond to racial, religious, and ethnic hate incidents or incidents of harassment that occurs during a class or university-sponsored event held at the institution at the time the incident occurs.
+A training model created by the Ohio Department of Higher Education is available to all institution administration, faculty and staff.
+The training model will teach participants how to respond to racial, religious and ethnic hate incidents, or incidents of harassment that occur during a class or university-sponsored event held at the institution at the time the incident occurs.
 Additionally, administrative policy 5-16.3 addresses training in response to racial, religious and ethnic hate incidents or incidents of harassment.

-How and Where to File a Complaint of Unlawful Discrimination and Harassment
+How and Where to Report or File a Complaint of Unlawful Discrimination and Harassment

-Please contact the Office of Compliance, Equal Opportunity and Affirmative Action to file an unlawful discrimination and harassment complaint.
+Please contact the Office of Equal Opportunity and Compliance to file an unlawful discrimination and harassment complaint.

-A complaint or report can be submitted electronically.
-If assistance is needed, please contact any EOAA staff at:
+complaint or report can be submitted electronically.
+If assistance is needed, please contact any EOC staff member at:

 635 Loop Rd., Heer Hall